-- Meatless Mondays – the concept that avoiding meat one day a week is not only good for you, but also good for the environment.
+- Meatless Mondays.
+The concept that avoiding meat one day a week is not only good for you, but also good for the environment.
 My husband doesn’t know this… but he has meatless days every now and again.
 He just doesn’t know I do this purposefully… will you keep my secret?

 - Try 1 new bean/lentil recipe per week.
 ACS states that beans and lentils are ‘especially rich in biologically active constituents and nutrients that may protect against cancer’ (2).

-- Incorporate fish twice weekly into your diet – not only does it reduce your consumption of red meat, but it ups your intake of omega-3’s an anti-inflammatory fat that might reduce cellular damage, and potentially reduce your cancer risk. (*the research is still out on this one – with mixed reviews, but we know its more likely to be helpful, and is not harmful!)
+- Incorporate fish twice weekly into your diet.
+Not only does it reduce your consumption of red meat, but it ups your intake of omega-3’s.
+An anti-inflammatory fat that might reduce cellular damage, and potentially reduce your cancer risk. (*the research is still out on this one.
+With mixed reviews.
+But we know its more likely to be helpful, and is not harmful!)

-- Make whole grains and veggies the star of the show – when I make stir fries, I often incorporate only small portions of meat, with veggies being the focus of the dish.
+- Make whole grains and veggies the star of the show.
+When I make stir fries, I often incorporate only small portions of meat.
+With veggies being the focus of the dish.
 Similarly when I make a whole-grain pasta salad.
-Meat may be a small portion of the recipe, where the focus is on high-fibre whole grains and fruits and vegetables, which are outlined in ACS’s practice guidelines as cancer-preventing(2)!
+Meat may be a small portion of the recipe, where the focus is on high-fibre whole grains and fruits and vegetables.
+Which are outlined in ACS’s practice guidelines as cancer-preventing(2)!

 In summary, the ACS acknowledges that diets vary.
 They realize that it is not realistic for every individual to entirely remove red and processed meats from the diet.
 They encourage moderation, and give practical tips and tricks for reducing consumption of red and processed meats.
 And that, I can get behind.
 Besides reducing your consumption of red meat/processed meat, there is SO much more you can do to reduce your modifiable risks in regards to cancer prevention.
-I’m really looking forward to discussing this with you in future posts, and am SUPER excited to have some upcoming projects in the works specifically focusing on cancer and nutrition!!
+I’m really looking forward to discussing this with you in future posts.
+I am also SUPER excited to have some upcoming projects in the works specifically focusing on cancer and nutrition!!